Perspective | Covid has changed the way I eat. Don’t take chances with omicron.

 Many, I found, had similar experiences with their relationship to food.

-For Rachel LaFerriere, a 22-year-old student from Ohio who got covid in August 2021 despite being fully vaccinated, many foods smelled like a “garlicky, oniony plate of eggs left sitting out for two weeks.”
-For LaFerriere, parosmia has darkly colored life’s little moments.
+To Rachel LaFerriere, a 22-year-old student from Ohio who got covid in August 2021 despite being fully vaccinated, many foods smelled like a “garlicky, oniony plate of eggs left sitting out for two weeks.”
+For her, parosmia has darkly colored life’s little moments.
 “Going into a restaurant and smelling the food was one of the joys of my life.
 And now it’s ruined,” she said.

 The loss of routine meals weighed heavily on Shreya Garg, a 21-year-old from Haryana, India, who was infected with covid in June 2021.
 She misses devouring her cherished breakfast of seven years — a parantha (stuffed flatbread) and green chutney.
 “I tried it again recently.
 It wasn’t the best.
 I’m ignoring that this is a lifelong issue for people and [that] it might never be 100 percent again for me,” she said.

 Six months in, my parosmia is no longer a daily interruption.
-Yet, I don’t feel okay enough to say I’m “recovered.”
+Yet I don’t feel okay enough to say I’m “recovered.”
 I still can’t eat onions and garlic.
 And many others like me are experiencing varied emotions about the unexpected, lasting changes.

 Some, like Garg and LaFerriere, say they avoid thinking about it, optimistic that their bodies will pull through.
 (As LaFerriere put it: “If I have to live with it forever, I’ll find ways to adapt.”)